Aakrosh (1980 film)

-Aakrosh was a debut film of Nihalani, who went on to be known for his dark and frighteningly real depictions of human angst in other landmark alternative movies such as Ardh Satya and Tamas.
-It is listed among the 60 films that shaped the Indian film industry spanning six decades.
+Nihalani went on to be known for his dark and frighteningly real depictions of human angst in other landmark alternative films such as Ardh Satya and Tamas.
+Aakrosh is listed among the 60 films that shaped the Indian film industry over a period of six decades.

 Plot

+The story follows a peasant who faces oppression from landowners and foremen while working as a daily laborer to make ends meet.
+His wife (Smita Patil), is raped by the foreman, who then frames him for a crime he did not commit.
+Overwhelmed by shame, his wife commits suicide.

+Following his father's death, the police escorts him to the funeral grounds in restraints to perform the last rites.
+As he stands by the burning funeral pyre, he notices the foreman casting lustful glances at his prepubescent sister.
+Anticipating her inevitable fate as a perpetual victim, he seizes an axe and beheads his sister to prevent her from suffering as he and his wife did.
+In the aftermath of this desperate and tragic act, the downtrodden man screams repeatedly into the sky.

+Themes and influences

 Allegedly based on a true incident reported on page 7 of a local newspaper, the film was a scathing satire on the corruption in the judicial system and the victimization of the underprivileged by the able and the powerful.

 Aakrosh forms a part of the series of works, based around explorations in violence, written by noted playwright Vijay Tendulkar, who had earlier written Shyam Benegal's Nishant (1974) and went on to write Govind Nihalani's next surprise breakaway hit, Ardh Satya (1983).

 Here the victim is shown so traumatized by excessive oppression and violation of his humanity, that he does not utter a single word almost for the length of the film and only bears a stunned look, though later he uses the same violence as a tool to express his own sense of violation and rage.

-Basically, the story is of a peasant who is oppressed by landowners and his foremen while trying to eke out a living as a daily laborer.
-His comely wife, played by Smita Patil, is raped by the foreman who then has him arrested to hide his own crime.
-His wife commits suicide out of shame.

-Soon after his father's death, the police bring him to the funeral grounds in manacles and shackles to complete the last rites of his dead father.
-Standing beside the burning funeral pyre, he sees the foreman looking at his pre-pubescent sister with lustful eyes.
-Divining the fate that is in store for her, he grabs an axe and chops off his sister's head to forestall her dire future as a perpetual victim, as he sees it.
-Upon completion of this hapless act of a desperate and downtrodden man, he raises his face towards the skies and screams, and screams and screams – the second time that we hear his voice in the movie (the first is in a flashback, as he vainly attempts to rescue his wife) — a device similar to Andrei Tarkovsky's showing of the icons in brilliant color at the end of his three-hour black-and-white film Andrei Rublev.
+At the end of the film we hear the victim's voice for the second time (the first is in a flashback, as he vainly attempts to rescue his wife), which is a device similar to Andrei Tarkovsky's showing of the icons in brilliant color at the end of his three-hour black-and-white film Andrei Rublev.